In this post I respond to some of the critique against Operation Christmas Child, which seems really overt this year.

 Charity can be toxic.
 Westerners dumping off loads of stuff can backfire.
 We don’t want to be naive.
 With these boxes going all over the world and to a variety of children in different circumstances, I am sure that boxes in some communities are more or less helpful.
 There are negative stories, but there are many positive stories too.
 From my understanding, Operation Christmas Child works with local groups in the countries so there is an in-country intermediary.
 National groups can benefit when there is proper team work between them and an outside group.

-I wrote this to try to provide some balance.
+I wrote this to try to provide balance.
 Some of the critique out there is more valid than others.
 Some of it is outright unfair.
 Make sure your choice about boxes is based on all the facts.
 Pray for wisdom for Operation Christmas Child.